-If oft quoted statistics are to be believed, as pastors around the world step into the pulpit to deliver their Christmas Eve messages this year–most of which are filled with the hope and peace found in an infant born in Bethlehem over 2000 years ago–more than two-thirds of them are looking for work outside of vocational ministry.
+Even though statistical trends related to pastoral burnout are beginning to trend positively[1], as pastors around the world step into the pulpit to deliver their Christmas Eve messages this year–most of which are filled with the hope and peace found in an infant born in Bethlehem over 2000 years ago–very large numbers of pastors have still considered quitting ministry this year.

-If you are thinking, “Well, not my pastor,” statistically, two out of every three readers are wrong.
+If you are thinking, “Well, not my pastor,” statistically, about 1 in 3 of you are wrong[2].

 Some churches love their pastors really well, and occasionally I hear those stories.
 Stories of pastors being left notes of encouragement on the regular, congregants going out of their way to thank their pastors for the loads they carry and the ways they serve.
 But, and don’t be offended, most churches don’t do this.